-We are now submitting your order to TheWhiskyExchange.com, a website operated by our good friends at Speciality Drinks Ltc.
-Speciality Drinks will process and deliver your order and on clicking the "Checkout" button you will be transferred to their website for the final checkout.
+We are now submitting your order to TheWhiskyExchange.com, a website operated by our good friends at Speciality Drinks Ltd. Speciality Drinks will process and deliver your order.
+Upon clicking the "Checkout" button you will be transferred to their website for the final checkout.

-If you have any queries about delivery, or experience any issue completing your order, please email us at [email protected] or alternatively contact Speciality Drinks directly on +44 20 8838 9388 during UK office hours.
-If you have any general feedback or the service your experience from Speciality Drinks please email us direclty at...
+If you have any queries about delivery, or experience any issue completing your order, please email [email protected]or alternatively, contact Speciality Drinks directly on +44 20 8838 9388 during UK office hours.

 Unaged or Aged?
 Tropical, Dynamic, or Continental?
 Whether or not your rum is aged, and where you age it, all have a significant impact on the final flavour of the rum in your bottle.

 Rum can be equally appreciated whether aged or unaged.
 Many countries offer both expressions, with some particularly famed for their unaged rums - look for Jamaica, Guyanese, and Grenada unaged overproofs for some particularly outstanding examples of pungent, flavourful, molasses-based rums.
 Then you’ll find close cousins to rum like Agricole from Martinique, and Clairin from Haiti, both distilled from sugarcane juice and often enjoyed unaged - these rums are incredibly grassy and vegetal in flavour, and for many represent the terroir and flavour of sugarcane better than all other rum.
 Confusingly, all of these rums can sometimes be referred to as ‘white rums’ due to their clear colour (though we recommend avoiding the practice of describing rum by colour alone).